ABOUT COUNTING ACTORS

 To read through just the Counting Actors monthly posts (as opposed to all of the posts on SFBayAreaActor), look for the 'counting actors' tag at the end of a blog post and click it, or go here.
-If you'd like to see a few posts that compile the data on the first 100 shows, go here.
+If you'd like to see the posts that compile the show data grouped 100 shows at a time, go here.

 SUBMIT YOUR STATISTICS